Sclerotherapy is used to eliminate spider veins by injecting a solution directly into the vein.

 Before & After Sclerotherapy on Spider Veins.
 Use the handle to slide left and right.

-Sclerotherapy Treatment in Kansas City & Marshall, MO
+Sclerotherapy Treatment in Kansas City, Liberty, Marshall, MO, and Leavenworth, KS

 Want to learn more about your vein disease treatment options or if sclerotherapy is the right option for you?
 Schedule a vein consultation with the best vein doctor in KC today by calling 816-792-3400 or use our online form and we will contact you.